 The government rules Sweden by implementing the decisions of the parliament and by formulating new laws or law amendments, on which the parliament decides.

-The government is assisted in this task by the Government Offices and some 360 government agencies.
+The government is assisted in this task by the Government Offices and the Swedish government agencies (345 in total, as of 2018).
 The cabinet as a whole is responsible for all government decisions.
 Although many routine matters are in practice decided by individual ministers and only formally approved by the government, the principle of collective responsibility is reflected in all governmental work.
 As part of its official functions, the government: